SichangHe/FedCampus--dyn_flower_android_drf/client/README.md

 - Device number: a unique number among 1 ~ 10.
     This number is used to choose the partition of the training dataset.
 - Server IP: an IPv4 address of the computer your backend server is running on.
 You can probably find it in your system network settings.
-- Server port: 8000, if you follow the `Development` section mentioned above.
+- Server port: 8080, if you use `../server.py`.

-Push the second button and connect to the backend server.
-This should take little time.

 Push the first button and load the dataset.
 This may take a minute.

-Push the last button and start the training.
+Push the second button and start the training.